The Gradient Convergence Bound of Federated Multi-Agent Reinforcement Learning with Efficient Communication: Simulation Results

-We present the convergence performance by the proposed different learning methods in Figs. \ref{fig4}-\ref{fig9}.
-Here, the NAS is normalized from the average speed of all vehicles during an entire epoch in each scenario.
-It is tested every 10 epochs and takes the average of five repetitions.
-In addition, we provide the performance of all vehicles controlled by the underlying SUMO as the optimal baseline, while using the notation, IRL, to denote the periodic averaging method.
-In particular, from Fig. \ref{fig4}, we can observe a trend that the learning model's convergence performance will decline as the number of local updates $\tau$ increases.
-Being consistent with T2, when considering the delay in local updating, the learning model's convergence performance will decrease as the mean value of the number of local updates $\nu$ increases.
-Note that the notation ``$\tau=10\sim15$" denotes that the numbers of local updates from different agents are uniformly distributed between $10$ and $15$, thus $\nu=12.5$.
-In Fig. \ref{fig5}, we present the convergence performance by the decay-based method (i.e., DIRL) when the numbers of local updates from different agents are uniformly distributed between $1$ and $15$, while an exponential function is set as the decay function.
-It can be observed that the decay-based method can improve the learning process of the target model, and a smaller $\lambda$ can generate a faster convergence speed, which are consistent with our previous discussions in T3 and T4.
-In Fig. \ref{fig6}, we present the convergence performance by the consensus-based method (i.e., CIRL).
-On the premise of strong connectivity, the topology of the multi-agents' network with $\mu_{2}=1.4384$ is constructed by $3 \sim 4$ random connections from each learning agent to others, while the topology of the multi-agents' network with $\mu_{2}=2.5188$ is constructed by $4 \sim 6$ random connections from each learning agent to others.
-Note that there is only one connection between any two agents.
-In Fig. \ref{fig6}, we can observe that being consistent with the results in T5, the consensus-based method can improve the learning model's training performance greatly, and it works well when the delay in local updating is taken into account.
-In addition, the topology of the multi-agents' network with a larger $\mu_{2}$ (i.e., a denser network) can generally obtain better training performance, which can be also accomplished by a sparser network through more local interactions (i.e., $e$).
+In Fig. \ref{fig4}(a), we present the performance of \texttt{FIRL} with different local updates in a period.
+Here, the notation ``$\tau=1\sim15$" denotes that the numbers of local updates from agents are uniformly distributed between $1$ and $15$, thus $\nu=8$.
+We set the maximal value of $\tau$ to $15$, so as to highlight the performance improvement of the proposed methods on the classical periodic averaging method.
+It can be observed from Fig. \ref{fig4}(a) that the performance will decline as the number of local updates $\tau$ or its mean value $\nu$ increases, which is consistent with the conclusion in (\ref{lb2}).
+In Fig. \ref{fig4}(b), we present the performance of \texttt{FIRL} under the decay-based method (i.e., \texttt{FIRL\_D}), which realizes the practical implementation in \underline{C1} when the numbers of local updates from agents are uniformly distributed between $1$ and $15$.
+Fig. \ref{fig4}(b) demonstrates that \texttt{FIRL\_D} can improve the model's convergence performance, and a smaller decay constant $\lambda$ generates a faster convergence rate, which are consistent with our previous discussions in \underline{T1} and \underline{C1}.
+In Fig. \ref{fig4}(c), we present the performance of \texttt{FIRL} under the consensus-based method (i.e., \texttt{FIRL\_C}).
+On the premise of strong connectivity, the topology of agents' network with the algebraic connectivity $\mu_{2}=1.4384$ is constructed by $3 \sim 4$ random connections from each agent to nearby collaborators, while these connections are increased to $4 \sim 6$ when $\mu_{2}=2.5188$.
+Note that there is only one connection between any pair of agents.
+It can be observed from Fig. \ref{fig4}(c) that the model's convergence performance is improved when the local interactions are considered, even when various numbers of local updates are introduced, which are consistent with the conclusions in \underline{T2}.
+In addition, the topology with either a larger $\mu_{2}$ (i.e., more connections) or a greater $E$ (i.e., more local interactions) generally obtains better performance.
+In Figs. \ref{fig4}(d) - (f), we further present the performance of \texttt{FIRL\_C} in the ``Merge" scenario under different policy gradient methods.
+Specifically, since vehicles in the ``Merge" scenario are running along a highway, we construct the topology of agents' network by connecting any two adjacent DRL-based vehicles, thus $\mu_{2}=0.3820$.
+Besides, we use the trust region policy optimization (TRPO) method \cite{John2015Trust} and the Tsallis actor-critic (TAC) algorithm \cite{Tsallis2019Kyungjae} as the corresponding policy gradient method in Fig. \ref{fig4}(e) and Fig. \ref{fig4}(f), respectively.
+We can observe from Figs. \ref{fig4}(d) - (f) that \texttt{FIRL\_C} can stabilize the model's training process, meanwhile performs well across different policy gradient methods.